 Malware is a broad category of software or apps which tend to install themselves furtively and then do something undesirable.
 For a business, the big risk is the malware secretly transfers your files or keystrokes to unknown parties.
 Malware can also be used to simply display intrusive advertisements, or to try to trick the user into purchasing “security” or “cleaning” software by messing with basic computer functions and displaying a bogus alert.

 Malware tends to slow down the computer or network once it takes hold.
-It very frequently adds all the computers it infects to a “botnet,” or a global network of similarly infected computers which are then used to commit denial-of-service (DDoS) attack.
+It very frequently adds all the computers it infects to a “botnet,” or a global network of similarly infected computers that are then used to commit denial-of-service (DDoS) attacks.

 Since there are many different types of malware, there is no one cure-all.
 Proactive protection includes training employees on security procedures in handling email attachments and web links, maintaining an active security firewall, and running regularly updated anti-malware software.

 Ransomware has been one of the biggest threats to both business and personal data since 2013.
 This is a form of malware that encrypts every type of common file it can find on the system, such as documents and images.
 The criminal organizations spread it then contact with a ransom demand, asking for a fee (usually in the range of $500-1000) in return for the password to de-encrypt the files.
 Some of the biggest names in the